samhains/samhains.github.io/_projects/qwerty-systems.md

 ![](/assets/qwerty/sh/5.JPG)

-Consisting of a real-time, generative video system with a voice controlled interface - QWERTY SYSTEMS confronts the transformation of the internet into political actor and an algorithmic mirror of crowd behaviour.
+Consisting of a real-time, generative video system with a voice controlled interface - QWERTY SYSTEMS confronts the transformation of the internet into political actor and algorithmic mirror of crowd behaviour.

 ![](/assets/qwerty/sh/2.JPG)